 Marketo’s Success Path Analyzer is one of the visionary lead funnel reports we all like to see.
 Keep in mind it is only looking at the green “success path” on the RCM.
 It does take some time for this data to even out.

 Another type of report is one you extract yourself.
-Jeff Coveney created this report from data using Program Performance Report and Excel.
+Below is a report from data using Program Performance Report and Excel.

 If you have RCE, you can do so much more, like this report, which is a Model Analysis Report (Lead) with Stage –To Stage attributes.